jurgenwigg/py3S60/newcore/Doc/library/urllib.parse.rst

 combine the components back into a URL string, and to convert a "relative URL" to an absolute URL given a "base URL."

-The module has been designed to match the internet RFC on Relative Uniform Resource Locators.
+The module has been designed to match the Internet RFC on Relative Uniform Resource Locators.
 It supports the following URL schemes: ``file``, ``ftp``, ``gopher``, ``hdl``, ``http``, ``https``, ``imap``, ``mailto``, ``mms``, ``news``, ``nntp``, ``prospero``, ``rsync``, ``rtsp``, ``rtspu``, ``sftp``,